Amukozoberit/InstantPizzeria/README.md

 ## Description

-This project is a web application for Delani studio that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.
+This project is a web application for InstantPizzeria that allows users to order pizzas with or withput deliveries.Users can then contact use using the mailchimp API we are able to get their mails.
+On submit the users order is displayed on the same page replacing the previous menu.
+To get another difrent order just refresh the page.

 ## Live Page